tarusharora/caracal/README.md

 ## API Documentation

 To view the the API documentation,
-  Open the **api-documentation.html** present in the root directory of the app.
- This file is pushed just for reference.
-It should not be present like this ideally OR just copy the contents of swagger.yaml to editor.swagger.io
+Download the HTML file from https://gist.github.com/tarusharora/d9c371a7ebf745ecdccf208ffc61f29d OR just copy the contents of swagger.yaml to editor.swagger.io